-Maryland Crabs (Blue Crabs) have been caught commercially in the Chesapeake Bay since the mid 1800s and are integral to the state’s economy.
-Maryland’s management of daily catch limits is designed to adapt and ensure that annual crab harvests stay balanced with shifts in abundance.
+Maryland Crabs (Blue Crabs) have been caught commercially in the Chesapeake Bay since the mid-1800s and are integral to the state’s economy.
+Maryland’s management of daily catch limits is designed to ensure that annual crab harvests stay balanced with shifts in abundance.
 Each winter, the Maryland Department of Natural Resources conducts a dredge survey and estimates the number of spawning-age females to ensure a growing population.

-- The Blue crab's scientific name Callinectes Sapidus means "Beautiful swimmer that is savory".
+- The Blue crab's scientific name is Callinectes Sapidus, meaning "beautiful swimmer that is savory."

 - Although the blue crab is commonly known as “the Maryland crab,” a large portion of them are caught in the Virginia waters of the Chesapeake Bay.

 - Blue crabs are bottom-dwelling predators and feed on a variety of live and dead fish, crabs, clams, snails, eelgrass, sea lettuce, and decayed vegetation.

 - They have a brilliant blue color on their front claws (tips are red on females) with an olive or bluish-green protective, hard shell-like shield that covers the back.